 In case of doubt the more stringent requirement shall at all times be selected, i.e. a panic device can always be used.

+For examples of solutions see CFPA European Guideline No 2:2013 F, Appendix No 1.

 Choice of exit devices in office buildings